timsand/mvp/readme.md

-TextAdventure
+# TextAdventure

 TextAdventure is a text adventure game where you play as a lowly goblin trying to escape from his oafish human masters.

-In Action
-TODO

-User Stories
+# User Stories

--Create a player object with health/name
-*Make that player have an inventory
-*Additional player features
--Five rooms, when user reaches the last room the game is over
-\*Add directions for the rooms, rooms can split
--Save feature with back-end tech
--Launch game asking for name
--Add dialogue into the game for certain rooms
--Add fighting into the game
+-The player can enter in their name and have it displayed in the text -Player has an HP value that can be modified
+-Player has an inventory that can store/show items -Player has an attack value that can be modified by equipping weapons -The player can fight enemies
+-The player is shown a game over screen if they die -The user can navigate between multiple rooms
+-The user can make decisions that will have consequences later on -The player can save their game, and load a game

-Front-End
+# Front-End

 React/Redux

-Back-End
+# Back-End

 Express
-If time permits, Mongo for saving

-Deployment
-Out of Scope
+MongoAtlas

-Get started
+# Get started

 Take the following steps to run the app in your localhost, you will need to have the following:

-A MongoDB Atlas cluster must be set up, and the appropriate cluster URI and password must be added to the db/config.js file.
+A MongoDB Atlas cluster must be set up, and the appropriate cluster URI and password must be added to the db/index.js file, and the password must be modified in the pw.js file.
+You can run the game without this, but the save/load features will not work.

 From terminal in the index folder:

 npm install
 npm start

-Challenges
+# Challenges

-For this project, I wanted to learn React Bootstrap.
-React Bootstrap was fairly straight-forward, however I did end up having to introduce React Hooks to provide some features.
+This was my first time with Redux, and setting up all the boilerplate was challenging.
+In addition, I ran into issues when I wanted to update multiple parts of state at once.

-Learnings
+# Learnings

-React Hooks were necessary for being able to control two separate modals from one React component.
-This was my first exposure to React Hooks, however I found them to be extremely useful and relatively easy to implement.
-Contributors
-John Connolly
+I learned a lot about how combineReducers/Redux architecture works.
+I learned that you should try to seperate every "slice" of state to its own reducer.